joe8606/RUEating_food_truck_platform/README.md

 # RUEating - Food Truck Discovery Platform

-A containerized Node.js + PostgreSQL API for the RUEating food truck discovery and recommendation platform.
+RUEating is a food truck discovery and ordering platform designed to connect customers with local food trucks and enable vendors to manage their operations digitally.
+The system provides APIs for discovering nearby food trucks, browsing menus, placing orders, managing schedules, and tracking vendor activity.

 ## Quick Start